Forestry and Outdoor Recreation

 Maps and information on recreational facilities, aerial photographs for viewing purposes, seasonal firewood gathering permits, group picnic facility reservations, and camping opportunities on the County Forest.

-The Forestry Department manages 82,000 acres Oneida County Forest, including timber harvesting, forest protection (fire and disease), reforestation, and wild life habitat.
-Recreational trails – snowmobile, all terrain vehicle (ATV), cross-county skiing, mountain bike, hunter/hiking, and nature.
-Maintain 37-mile forest road network.
-Parks, picnic areas, swimming beaches, boat landings, fishing bridge, scientific areas.
+The Forestry Department manages approximately 83,000 acres of Oneida County Forest, including timber harvesting, forest protection (fire and disease), reforestation, and wild life habitat.
+Recreational trails include: snowmobile, all terrain vehicle (ATV)/utility terrain vehicle (UTV), cross-country skiing, mountain/fat tire bike, hunter/hiking, and nature.
+The department also maintains 37-miles of county forest roads, county parks, picnic areas, swimming beaches, disc golf course, boat landings, fishing bridges, and scientific areas.